trale97/LCAdistaloutcomeIPW/README.md

 "~\ LatentGOLD6 .0\ lg60 " GenData.lgs Step1.lgs Step3.lgs Schuler.lgs Yamaguchi.lgs Bray_Tra_Naive.lgs / b / r 500
 ```
 ## R Codes
-I provided the R Codes to generate LatentGOLD syntax files and read the results from LatentGOLD for each condition.
-The R Codes to generate graphs and tables are only for 1 condition so they need to be modified to use for other conditions by simply changing the working directory and file names to match the conditions.
+The R scripts were provided to generate LatentGOLD syntax files, read the results from LatentGOLD, and create graphs and tables.

+## Empirical Application
+The folder contains the R script to analyze an empirical dataset from the LISS panel to demonstrate the usage of the proposed methods.